HHS/simpler-grants-gov/documentation/milestones/milestone_short_descriptions.md

 * "Hackathon" with challenge budget
 * Ongoing sprint/quarterly planning for "budgeting" software delivery based on story points

+## Participant advisory councils
+Diagram short name: `Participant-Advisory-Councils`

+Dependencies: `Participatory-Plan`

+Setup multiple participant advisory councils representing key stakeholders for grants.gov modernization as well as NOFO simplification.

+Details of this plan to be developed during `Participatory-Plan`.

+## Participatory tooling
+Diagram short name: `Participatory-Tooling`

+Dependencies: `Participatory-Plan`

+Setup and configure tooling that supports participant engagement processes, such as participatory budgeting software and processes.
+These processes can be used in the hackathon processes as well as potentially for stakeholder input during ongoing sprint/quarterly planning.

+Details of this plan to be developed during `Participatory-Plan`.

 ## Hackathon informational page
 Diagram short name: `Hackathon-Page`